 - Job Accommodation Network (JAN): A free consulting service for workers with disabilities and their employers from the U.S. Department of Labor that provides information about job accommodations, the Americans with Disabilities Act (ADA) and the employability of people with disabilities.

 - Workers’ Compensation: An Overview: Overview of workers’ compensation law from Cornell Law School.

 - National Institute for Occupational Safety and Health (NIOSH): Provides comprehensive information on workplace injuries from a division of the Centers for Disease Control and Prevention (CDC).

 Contact a Colorado Personal Injury Law Firm to Learn More.

-If you have been involved in an accident in the Denver area, call us at 720.863.6904 or email us for your free consultation.
+If you have been involved in an accident in the Denver area, call our Colorado personal injury lawyers at Bowman Law LLC at720.863.6904 or email us for your free consultation.
 Our lawyers handle a wide range of personal injury cases, including Motor Vehicle Accidents, Bicycle Accidents, Pedestrian Accidents, Slip & Fall Accidents, and Dog Bites & Attacks.
 We service Arvada, Aurora, Boulder, Broomfield, Denver, Commerce City, Lakewood, Littleton, Thornton, Westminster, Wheat Ridge, and other parts of metropolitan Denver, Colorado.